 Artist Profile - Michelle Thevenot

-Michelle grew up in Prince Albert, SK where the proximity to forests, lakes, river, and wild animals imprinted upon her a formative relationship with the wilderness.
-She is grateful to live an outdoor lifestyle, with her favorite place being the boreal forest - a key force that authentically inspires her.
+I grew up in Prince Albert, SK where the proximity to forests, lakes, river, and wild animals imprinted a formative relationship with the wilderness.

 I live an outdoor lifestyle with my favorite place being my off-grid camp in the boreal forest in the area north of Choiceland, SK.
 The forest provides creative inspiration through solitude, wildlife encounters, backwoods adventures, and the calm, grounding energy of trees.

 I've always been artistically driven.
 As a child, I was always experimenting and creating with different materials and mediums.
 One particular phase of insatiable focus was sidewalk chalk murals spanning down the street.
 I was known as the quiet "art kid" in school.
 When acrylic painting was introduced in art class, there was a natural knack for it that just clicked for me - I thoroughly enjoyed disappearing for hours absorbed in the enjoyment of colors, textures, and mark-making.

 Acrylic painting opened the doors to the beginning of my art career in middle/high school when I began participating in exhibitions, creating commissioned artworks, and achieving sales.

 I attended post-secondary education at the University of Saskatchewan where I studied fine arts classes and received B.Ed in Art Education.
 I received academic recognition, awards, grants, and bursaries in support of my education and artistic career development.